mauriciojost/olympus-photosync/README.md

 # README

-This application allows to automatically download through WIFI all photos and videos taken with the camera Olympus OMD E-M10.
+This application allows to download media through WIFI from digital cameras of the series Olympus OMD E-Mx.

+Currently this application has only been tested with OMD E-M10 (because the developer owns one).
+Other similar cameras such as Olympus OMD E-M1 and E-M5 should work too.
+If someone is interested in helping me to support them better, and has such camera, please contact me.

-## User
+## Getting started

 ### Run the application

-Follow these steps:
+This application should run on Windows, Linux and even MacOS.
+To transfer media from your camera to your PC follow these steps:

-- Connect to the WIFI service of your Olympus OMD E-M10 camera.
+- Turn on the WIFI service of your camera.

+- Connect your PC to the WIFI provided by the camera (the SSID of the WIFI network should be something like "E-M10-V5PG53223").

+- Your PC should be connected to the camera WIFI.
+To verify such, you can open a web browser (like Explorer, Chrome, Firefox, etc.) and set as URL either `http://oishare/` or `http://192.168.0.10/`.
+If browsing any of these URLS results in a nice dark web page that mentions Olympus somewhere, then you can proceed!

-- To launch the application from Linux execute `./bin/photosync`.
+- Now you can launch the application.

+ - If you are using Linux/MacOS execute `<PHOTOSYNC>/bin/photosync`.

-- To launch the application from Windows go to `bin` and execute `photosync.bat`.
+ - If you are using Windows go to `<PHOTOSYNC>\bin` and execute `photosync.bat`.

-It will start synchronizing files.

-### User notes

-You can verify that you are correctly connected to your camera by opening a browser (like Google Chrome or Internet Explorer) and browsing `http://oishare/`.
+A console application will launch, and it will start copying files from your camera to a local directory.
+By default, synchronized media files should be put in a directory called `output`.

 ## Developer

 ### Build packages